 Mothering Sunday is a chance to say ‘thank you’ for the special role of our mum.
 Even mums who are far away or who have died can be remembered and honoured – read on for some simple ways to celebrate the love of mothers everywhere.

-Mothering Sunday, this year on March 26th, is a day to celebrate the love and care of all who have a mothering role.
+Mothering Sunday, on March 11th in 2018, is a day to celebrate the love and care of all who have a mothering role.
 These thoughtful ideas show how much you appreciate your mum, and how much her love can be shared with others too.

 Plant some seeds

 Mothering Sunday is just the right time of year to plant sunflowers.
 Even little children can help pop the seeds into the ground and give them water, and it’s a great way for them to learn how things grow, and how to take care of something precious.

 Tip: if it’s still frosty at night, plant the seeds in a pot indoors, and then move them outside once they have germinated and the weather is warmer.

 This is a simple, beautiful craft idea that you can even put in the post to send to a loved one who is far away – perhaps a grandparent or godparent.

 - Cut a flower shape out of sugar paper – you can use this template to help you (tip: you’ll need to cut all the way to the central circle, but not cut round the circle itself).